muneeb-akram74/Server-Provisioning-Automation-with-Best-Security-Practices/README.md

-# Secure Automated Web Server Setup
+# Server Provisioning Automation with Best Security Practices

 This project automates the **secure installation** of a web server (Apache/Nginx) on a Linux instance.
 It follows **security best practices** to protect against common vulnerabilities.